conductor-oss/conductor/server/README.md

 for AWS Elasticache Redis (cluster mode enabled) the format is configuration_endpoint:port:us-east-1e.
 The region in this case does not matter
 `workflow.dynomite.cluster.hosts=host1:8102:us-east-1c;host2:8102:us-east-1d;host3:8102:us-east-1e`

+#### Redis authentication
+An optional 4th colon-delimited field can be appended to the cluster definition to specify the password for Redis authentication.
+`workflow.dynomite.cluster.hosts=host1:8102:us-east-1c:password`

 ### Dynomite cluster name
 `workflow.dynomite.cluster.name=dyno_cluster_name`